 Early Childhood Institute

 The Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of educators, clergy and professionals working with children and families (infant through Grade 2).
 Our professional development programs reach out to many communities within and beyond the Greater Boston area.

 Annual Early Childhood Jewish Education Conference

 Drawing on its many years of experience as a provider of professional development for early-childhood Jewish educators, the annual Early Childhood Conference offers educators, clergy and professionals working with children and families (infant through Grade 2) in day schools, congregational schools, preschools or family-education settings a series of professional development workshops designed to increase Judaic and pedagogic knowledge and practice.
-For further information on our annual Early Childhood Conference, click here.
+For further information on our past annual Early Childhood Conference, click here.

 Boston-Haifa Early Childhood Educators Connection